-Applications are open now.
-Please email email@example.com.
+Applications will open soon.
+Please email your interest in the program to email@example.com.
 Two essays, transcript and a letter of a reference will be required.

 Computation is becoming increasingly important for finding structure in large-scale complex scientific data.
 The Department of Computer Science (CSC) in partnership with the Center for Computational Science (CCS) and other departments according to the specific project, will provide NSF sponsored summer research experiences (REU) in this focus area.

 The heart of an NSF REU is the mentored research experience.
 You will work on authentic research projects in close collaboration with a UM researcher.

 The NSF has set up the REU program in order to involve students in meaningful ways in ongoing research programs so as to attract talented students into careers in science and engineering.

 Housing begins on Sunday, May 19th, and extends until Sunday, July 28th.
 Housing is in the Mahoney-Hecht residential building, on campus.
 Flying into MIA airport gives a short taxi, Uber or metrorail journey (University stop) to the campus.
 The housing includes,

 Miami is a fantastic city highly influenced by our South American and Caribbean neighbors, with activities at the unique Everglades National Park, brand new Frost Science Museum and Perez Art Museum, along with the famous Miami Beach Deco District, Wynwood art district with its fabled Wynwood Walls, the Fairchild Tropical Garden, Vizcaya, the Venetian Pool and many other attractions.

 The full title of this program is REU Site: Scientific Computing for Structure in Big or Complex Datasets and it is NSF grant CNS-1659144.
 The REU program is described in program solicitation NSF 13-542, Research Experiences for Undergraduates (REU).